Anzeige

 Calculate (Geo-)Stationary Orbit

 Calculator for the geostationary orbit around the earth or the stationary orbit around another celestial body.
+Another name is geosynchronous orbit.
+This means that an object in this orbit is always above the same point on the celestial body, and from there it does not move, unlike the stars in the background.
 The height of the orbit results from the mass and day length (period of rotation) of the planet or celestial body and its radius.
 Please enter these three values or select one of the given planets to calculate the height of the circular stationary orbit.

 The formula for the calculation is: h = ³√ G * m * T² / ( 4 * π² ) - r